twittwer/ase16/README.md

 # ase16
-An application for the Advanced Software Engineering course at the DHBW.
+Our application for the Advanced Software Engineering course at the DHBW will be a chat webapplication.

+## Technologies

+Backend:
+    * nodejs
+    * express

+Frontend:
+    * html
+    * css
+    * angular 2
+    * java script
+    * framework:

 ## Prerequisites